opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

     .build();
 ```

+#### Synthetics REST API

-Lastly, to obtain a client instance to carry out New Relic Synthetics operations use the builder provided:
+To obtain a client instance to carry out operations with the New Relic Synthetics REST API use the builder provided:
 ```
 NewRelicSyntheticsApi syntheticsApi = NewRelicSyntheticsApi.builder()
     .hostname("synthetics.newrelic.com")